rkamaleswaran/PhysOnline/README.md

 # PhysOnline
 Online Feature Extraction and Machine Learning of Streaming Physiological Data
-<br> This is a novel near real-time machine learning pipline used to classify Paroxysmal artial fibrillation (PAF) in an online streaming envoriment.
-This methid uses the scalable and parallelized Apache Spark platform.
+<br> This is a novel near real-time machine learning pipeline used to classify Paroxysmal atrial fibrillation (PAF) in an online streaming environment.
+This method uses the scalable and parallelized Apache Spark platform.
 <br>
 <br> <i>Developed by Rishikesan Kamaleswaran and Jacob Sutton
 <br> <i>Center for Biomedical Informatics, University of Tennessee Health Science Center